Current Zoo Volunteers

 If you are selected to join the Zoo Crew Program, there is a required $50.00 registration fee.
 This amount covers your zoo uniform shift, name tag, and additional program materials.

-- Information Sessions are available on the following days: March 29th at 2pm, April 2nd at 6pm, and April 11th at 4pm.
+- Information Session: April 11th at 4pm.
 They are not required and are for anyone interested in learning more about the adult Zoo Crew Program.

 - Applications must be completed by April 12 by 5pm.